Lighter Green Bean Casserole with Crispy Shallots is a delicious lightened-up version of green bean casserole.

-Lest you think my family only indulges in diet-busting dishes like luxurious cheesecake, buttery potatoes and creamy holiday salad on Thanksgiving, let me share with you a healthy yet decadent tasting veggie side dish that will also be joining the lineup this year: Green Bean Casserole with Crispy Shallots.
+Lest you think my family only indulges in diet-busting dishes like luxurious cheesecake, buttery potatoes and creamy holiday salad on Thanksgiving, let me share with you a healthy yet decadent tasting veggie side dish that will also be joining the lineup this year: Lighter Green Bean Casserole with Crispy Shallots.

 Throw out every memory you have of the gloopy glop from Thanksgivings past, and instead imagine steamed, crisp-tender green beans surrounded by a light and silky homemade mushroom-cheese sauce, accented by bright pops of fresh parsley and crispy, pan-fried shallots.